firoorg/firo-client/README.md

 Nevertheless, we provide an easy to us script which pulls the official repo, builds `zcoind` and moves it into the right folders where the gui can pick it up inside this repo.
 Simply run the following, get a ☕️, and after a couple of minutes you should be good to go.

+___NOTE:__ As the development on the Graphical Uer Interface is mainly done on MacOS the following script will not work on other operating systems – it is at least untested, PRs are welcome ;)._

 ```bash
 # fetches core from github and compiles it on all cores
 ./fetch-and-build-zcoin-core.sh